myronsonos/automationkit/README.md

 ## Large Scale
 The **Automation Kit** is designed for enterprise level distributed automation *"at scale"*.
 The term *"at scale"* refers not only to a larger collection of enterprise resources but also refers to the fact that the **Automation Kit** helps to setup patterns that will support working in a very large code base.
 The size of a code base that you might see associated with large enterprise level projects.
 The **Automation Kit** support working in large code bases by helping to establish good code organizational patterns and abstractions that support characteristics that:

-* make is easier to learn and work in the code base
+* make it easier to learn and work in the code base
 * make the code base easier to maintain
 * make it easier to share and reuse code